How to Prepare to Meet with a Listing Agent

 Agents will want to know whether you are looking to list immediately, sometime in the next few months, or maybe in the next year or two.
 The timing of when you want your home on the market can impact the listing price, marketing strategy, and final sale price.
 Your timeframe also gives the listing agent an idea of what your expectations are.
 The way our team approaches the listing process is unique to each client's needs, but the timing of those needs has a major impact.

 Have Some Idea What Your Home May Be Worth

-You are relying on the agent to be the expert, and despite the wealth of information now available about home prices, the agent will still have more accurate and complete information about listing and selling prices, in addition to experience in selling homes.
+You are relying on your Realtor to be the expert when it comes to positioning your home on the market.
+Despite the wealth of information now available online, your Realtor will have more accurate and complete information about listing and selling prices, in addition to experience in selling homes.
 That being said, take some time to look at Realtor.ca to see what is currently on the market in your area and at what price.
 Look for homes that have similar bedroom and bathroom counts, square footage, and features.
 Resist the urge to base your estimations on news articles about the marketplace in general, as these may not accurately reflect the potential of your particular neighborhood or property.
 When it comes to valuing homes, we always support our recommended listing prices with evidence from the current market.

 The decision to list your home for sale is a big step in life.
 These practical tips can help you prepare and organize yourself for that first meeting with a listing agent, so that you can focus on the one thing that only the right agent can provide: fit.
 Working with a team that understands your needs, respects your emotions, and can address your questions will make the selling process as stress-free as possible.
 That's why we tailor our approach to each individual client, because just like first meetings, no two are ever the same.